Walk or die: Algeria abandons 13,000 migrants in the Sahara

 A migrant who was expelled from Algeria waits in the International Organization for Migration transit center in Arlit, Niger on Thursday May 31, 2018.
 Algeria has abandoned more than 13,000 people in the desert ... more

-Another woman in her early twenties also went into labor and lost her baby, she said.
+Another woman in her early twenties, who was expelled at the same time, also went into labor, she said.
+That baby didn't make it either.

 A European Union spokesperson said the EU was aware of what Algeria was doing, but that "sovereign countries" can expel migrants as long as they comply with international law.
 Unlike Niger, Algeria takes none of the EU money intended to help with the migration crisis, although it did receive $111.3 million in aid from Europe between 2014 and 2017.

-Algeria provides no figures for its involuntary expulsions.
-But the number of people crossing on foot to Niger has been increasing since IOM started counting in May 2017, when 135 people were dropped, to as high as 2,888 in April 2018.
+Algeria provides no figures for the expulsions.
+But the number of people crossing on foot to Niger has been increasing steadily since the International Organization for Migration started counting in May 2017, when 135 people were dropped at the crossing, to as high as 2,888 in April 2018.
 In all, according to the IOM, a total of 11,276 men, women and children survived the march.

-At least another 2,500 were forced on a similar trek into neighboring Mali, with an unknown number succumbing along the way.
+At least another 2,500 were forced on a similar trek this year through the Sahara into neighboring Mali, with an unknown number succumbing along the way.

-The migrants AP talked to described being rounded up hundreds at a time, crammed into trucks for hours to what is known as Point Zero, then dropped in the desert and pointed toward Niger.
-They walk, sometimes at gunpoint.
+The migrants the AP talked to described being rounded up hundreds at a time, crammed into open trucks headed southward for six to eight hours to what is known as Point Zero, then dropped in the desert and pointed in the direction of Niger.
+They are told to walk, sometimes at gunpoint.
+In early June, 217 men, women and children were dropped well before reaching Point Zero, fully 30 kilometers (18 miles) from the nearest source of water, according to the IOM.

+Within seconds of setting foot on the sand, the heat pierces even the thickest shoes.
+Sweat dries upon the first touch of air, providing little relief from the beating sun overhead.
+Each inhalation is like breathing in an oven.

 "There were people who couldn't take it.
 They sat down and we left them.
 They were suffering too much," said Aliou Kande, an 18-year-old from Senegal.

-Kande said nearly a dozen people gave up, collapsing in the sand.
-His group of 1,000 wandered from 8 a.m. until 7 p.m., he said.
+Kande said nearly a dozen people simply gave up, collapsing in the sand.
+His group of 1,000 got lost and wandered from 8 a.m. until 7 p.m., he said.
 He never saw the missing people again.
+The word he returned to, over and over, was "suffering."

+Kande said the Algerian police stole everything he had earned when he was first detained — 40,000 dinars ($340) and a Samsung cell phone.

-"They tossed us into the desert, without our telephones, without money," he said.
+"They tossed us into the desert, without our telephones, without money.
+I couldn't even describe it to you," he said, still livid at the memory.

-The migrants' accounts are confirmed by videos collected by the AP over months, which show hundreds of people stumbling away from lines of trucks and buses, spreading wider and wider through the desert.
-Two migrants told AP gendarmes fired on them, and multiple videos seen by AP showed armed, uniformed men standing guard.
+The migrants' accounts are confirmed by multiple videos collected by the AP over months, which show hundreds of people stumbling away from lines of trucks and buses, spreading wider and wider through the desert.
+Two migrants told the AP gendarmes fired on the groups to force them to walk, and multiple videos seen by the AP showed armed, uniformed men standing guard near the trucks.

+"They bring you to the end of Algeria, to the end in the middle of the desert, and they show you that this is Niger," said Tamba Dennis, another Liberian who was in Algeria on an expired work visa.
+"If you can't bring water, some people die on the road."
+He said not everyone in his group made it, but couldn't say how many fell behind.

-Liberian Ju Dennis filmed his deportation with a phone he kept hidden on his body.
+Ju Dennis, another Liberian who is not related to Tamba, filmed his deportation with a cell phone he kept hidden on his body.
 It shows people crammed on the floor of an open truck, vainly trying to shade their bodies from the sun and hide from the gendarmes.
 He narrated every step of the way in a hushed voice.

+Even as he filmed, Ju Dennis knew what he wanted to tell the world what was happening.

 "You're facing deportation in Algeria — there is no mercy," he said.
 "I want to expose them now...We are here, and we saw what they did.
 And we got proof."